fuji-fabric/fuji-fabric.github.io/docs/001-Modules/047-command_state.md

 - Required String Permission: `null`
 :::
 :::command
-- Command Syntax: `/command-state update-all`
+- Command Syntax: `/command-state update <StateDescriptor state>`
-- Document:   Update all defined `states` for online players.
+- Document:   Update the specified `state` for online players.

 - Can be executed by console: `true`